euler-xyz/evk-periphery/script/production/mainnet/clusters/README.md

 ## Management Process

-Refer to the `configureCluster()` function in the specific cluster script file.
+Refer to the `defineCluster()` and `configureCluster()` functions in the specific cluster script file.
 If no vaults are deployed yet, they will get deployed when the management script is executed for the first time.
 If the vaults are already deployed, the management script will only apply the delta between the cluster script file configuration and the current state of the cluster.

 Edit the specific cluster file (e.g., `PrimeCluster.s.sol` or `MEGACluster.s.sol`) to set up the desired configuration.
 Define assets, LTVs, oracle providers, supply caps, borrow caps, IRM parameters, and other settings.